Committee and Working Groups

 To support the Committee in its function, three working groups lead projects in specific areas:

-The INTERPOL Fisheries Crime Working Group initiates and leads a number of projects to detect and combat fisheries crime.
+The INTERPOL Wildlife Crime Working Group initiates and leads a number of projects to combat the poaching, trafficking, or possession of legally protected flora and fauna.

 Members of the Board